Sign up to receive e-newsletters, discounts and promotions

-There will be an artist talk from 4-5 p.m. on Sept.
-5 and a reception from 5-7 p.m. on Sept.
-5 in the historic Seminary Building Room 106 at Southeast Missouri State University's River Campus.
+There will be a reception from 5 p.m.-7 p.m. on March 6 and a juror lecture from noon to 1 p.m. on April 1.
+The exhibit will be on display in the historic Seminar Building Room 106 at Southeast Missouri State University's River Campus.

 Handmade colonial Windsor chairs made using traditional hand tools and techniques of the late 1700s.
 No power tools, nails or screws are used.
 Visitors are welcome to watch the process of crafting these beautiful chairs.